darqos/darqos/doc/roadmap.md

 * Host OS
   * Unix: macOS or Linux
 * IPC
-  * Implemented via language (Python) runtime, so that the details are hidden from the applications
+  * API in Python runtime module
+  * Use a single central message broker process to provide the shared "kernel" state.
   * API: maybe call() / serve()?
     * Perhaps with send, recv, listen, etc, underneath?
   * Implementation should focus entirely on dev simplicity for now
-    * ZeroMQ with JSON marshalling?
-    * Direct TCP with JSON?
+    * Processes communicate with the broker over TCP.
-    * Direct TCP with Cap'n'Proto?
+    * Runtime-to-broker messages marshalled with Python struct
+    * Process-to-process message marshalling TBC
+      * JSON?
+      * Binary (struct)
+      * Something else?
+GPB, Cap'n'proto, Avro, etc?
       * Does it need an IDL?
   * Do we need object/service activation?
     * And if so, what's a good option?
 * A collection of cooperating processes
   * Written in Python
   * Communicating using the selected IPC
 * GUI
-  * Full-screen window
+  * Full-screen window background, hiding all the host OS
-  * PyQt5 for macOS/X11
+  * Use PyQt5 (and/or PyQt6) for macOS/X11
+    * Avoids getting bogged down widget libraries, etc.
 * Bootstrap
   * Basic shell script, starting up Unix processes
     * It'd be good to have a clean shutdown, so processes should